johnmatzakos/automated-utilities/README.md

 - Creates backup files

 This little project automates various tidious and time consuming tasks.
 At the same time serves as an opportunity to practice and explore python further.

+More utilities will be implemented over time based on various needs...